 once been such a cur and a dog, had turned himself around so and become so

 good.
-And everything good he did would be tripled in value in everyone’s eyes as
+Everything good he did would be tripled in value in everyone’s eyes as

-a consequence.
-While the self-same acts done by the second person would
+a consequence, while the self-same acts done by the second person would

 This is the logic behind our having been thrust into a world that seems to

 foil our soul’s dream of closeness to G-d.
 For by transcending our

 limitations and using the very same environment in which we could easily